Remuneration policy

 Decision-making process

-The Board of Directors has appointed a committee responsible for preparing the guidelines for remuneration to members of executive management that are decided on by the AGM and making proposals to the Board regarding the salary and employment terms of the CEO.
+The Board of Directors has appointed a committee responsible for preparing the guidelines for remuneration to members of executive management that are decided on by the Annual General Meeting, and for making proposals to the Board regarding the salary and employment terms of the CEO.
 The Board decides on matters concerning the salary and employment terms of the CEO based on proposals from the Remuneration Committee.
-The Board’s Remuneration Committee decides on salaries and employment terms of members of executive management that report directly to the CEO.
+The Remuneration Committee decides on salaries and employment terms of members of executive management that report directly to the CEO.
 The Remuneration Committee reports regularly to the Board.
 The CEO and other members of executive management are not present when their respective remuneration terms are adopted.

 Exceptions